 On the way we stopped to look at something and Ken ordered us to hop out of the taxi.
 Then he paused, gave a slight grin and said:

 Our traipse along the trail was not uneventful.
 Once again a bunch of pale people were out of their depth, just like in 1879.
 Also, our average age was way above that of the pommy soldiers, and we had no horses.
 Even though we weren’t being pursued by victorious Zulus, panting was heard and hearts fluttered.
 Some had to lie down a while.

 We walked from the Isandlwana mountain to the Buffalo river at Fugitives Drift:

 We were a bit slower than the fleeing poms at the uMzinyathi (Buffalo) River crossing.
 Didn’t want to get our shoes wet:

-After one tour I thanked Ken for a wonderful weekend and awarded him the Victoria Cross for his brave endeavours.
+After the tour I thanked Ken for a wonderful weekend and awarded him the Victoria Cross for his brave endeavours.
 Or rather, my Victoria Cross-on-Zulu-Shield, which I had earned by running a 21km half-marathon from Isandlwana to Rorke’s Drift years earlier.